Hezekiah B. Smith: Death, burial and aftermath

 Smith died in Smithville, Burlington County, New Jersey, on November 3, 1887.
 He was buried next to his second wife, in the Saint Andrews section of the Pine Street Cemetery in Mount Holly, New Jersey.
 Upon the death of his mother, in 1897, Elton Smith, Hezekiah's oldest son, went to Mount Holly in an attempt to remove his father's remains.
 He wanted them transported to Woodstock to be buried next to his mother.
 Hezekiah had anticipated any attempts to move his body, and had been interred in an iron coffin encased in an iron cage that had been set in concrete.
 Elton then had the statue of his father's second wife toppled, broken into pieces, ground to dust and scattered along Rancocas Creek, using workers from the family business.

 Legacy

 Smith's papers are archived at Rutgers University, in Special Collections and University Archives, Rutgers University Libraries, New Brunswick, New Jersey.
-Smith's great-great-great-grandson is Congressman Jim Marshall of Georgia's 3rd District.
+Smith's great-great-great-grandson is former Congressman Jim Marshall of Georgia.